RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

         redis-enterprise-operator   1/1     1            1           0m36s
         ```

-## Step 4: Create your Redis Enterprise cluster (REC) custom resource
+## Create your Redis Enterprise cluster (REC) custom resource

 1. Apply the RedisEnterpriseCluster resource file ([rec_rhel.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/rec_rhel.yaml)).

     You can rename the file to `<your_cluster_name>.yaml`, but it is not required.
+See [Options for Redis Enterprise clusters]({{<relref "/kubernetes/reference/cluster-options.md">}}) for more info about the REC custom resource, or see the [Redis Enterprise cluster API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) for a full list of options.

-1. Apply it to create your Redis Enterprise Cluster:
+1. Apply the custom resource file to create your Redis Enterprise cluster.

     ```sh
     oc apply -f <your_cluster_name>.yaml
     ```

-    Your Redis Enterprise Cluster (REC) will be ready shortly, typically within a few minutes.
+    The operator typically creates the REC within a few minutes.

-1. Check the cluster status.
+1. Check the cluster status

     ```sh
     kubectl get pod